 Fashion Forward: Social Media Strategy from a Fashion Blogger

-Note: Jena Gambaccini from ChiCityFashion joined Shirley Yang from StyleHaul and Riana Dadlani from Meltwater at Social Media Week in Chicago on November 18, 2015, on what B2B marketers can learn from fashion.
+Note: Jena Gambaccini from ChiCityFashion will be joining Shirley Yang from StyleHaul and Riana Dadlani from Meltwater at Social Media Week in Chicago on November 18, 2015, on what B2B marketers can learn from fashion.

 What do fashion and social media have in common?

 - Fashion world has pioneered brand-building on social media.

 - Keeping up with either can feel like a full time job.
 The reality is that both fashion and social media are constantly changing, and just when you think you’ve landed on the next big thing, it’s moved on.
 So how has Jena Gambaccini from ChiCityFashion been so successful as a social media arbiter of what’s hot?

 Jena started building her brand on Twitter.
 Today she has a successful blog and more than 18,000 followers on Instagram.
 As the title of her blog would suggest, she showcases Chicago fashion.
 But she does more than that.
 You could say she’s the city’s fashion ambassador, showing off what Chicago has to offer, but also travelling to NYC and Europe to bring home her latest finds.